About The Power Edit

 And that’s why we’re here.
 We dare to venture beyond the Techniques and Software into the the realms of “Here’s how to communicate powerfully” and “Here’s how to blow away your audience repeatedly, not just by accident.”
-We focus on the ideas of creativity and editorial technique that exist independently of any plug-in or software.
+We focus on the ideas of creativity and storytelling that exist independently of any plug-in or software.

 We know that going the places we go can get certain people really worked up, as if we were insulting their politics, religion, or their mother-in-law.
-That’s the last thing we want to do – we provide ideas and insights so our members can edit their own projects BETTER.
+That’s the last thing we want to do – we provide ideas and insights so our members can tell their own stories BETTER.
 And we also know that we’re striking a chord in our members – people who realize the power of creative growth, people who see first hand the powerful results of integrating the ideas we present into their own projects.

 About Jeff Bartsch, Founder

-As America’s #1 Advisor to Amateur and Professional Video Editors, Jeff Bartsch is a multi-talented artist, author, and communicator.
+Jeff Bartsch is a multi-talented artist, author, and communicator.

 A lifelong musician, Jeff began studying piano both classically and by ear at the age of 4.
 He began dabbling in multi-track recording in junior high, and ended up the one-man band videographer all through high school (back in the days when S-VHS was considered a high-quality mastering format).
 In college, Jeff studied music composition and worked in radio announcing before moving to Los Angeles in 1999.
 Instead of pursuing a career in studio music or film composition, he applied for a free internship as an assistant video editor and shocked his future employers by actually showing up.
 The internship soon became a paid position from which Jeff was later promoted to full editor.
 Jeff”s work soon expanded to clients that now include ABC, NBC, Universal, Disney, ESPN, MTV, UFC, and many others.